genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 LDAP authentication is available to be used within the AUTH environment as a basic login.

-However, we lose control of the internal authentication functionality, as the authentication relies on an external party that cannot be operated from Genesis.
-As a direct consequence requests to change/reset password won't be accepted.
+However, you lose control of the internal authentication functionality, as the authentication relies on an external party that cannot be operated from Genesis.
+As a direct consequence, requests to change/reset password won't be accepted.

-Note that a username **must** exist inside the internal records if we want to use LDAP authentication.
-This means a user entry must be created inside the USER database table for every LDAP user we desire to give access.
-Otherwise every LDAP user could get authenticated, which is not the expected behaviour.
+Note that a username **must** exist inside the internal records if you want to use LDAP authentication.
+This means a user entry must be created inside the USER database table for every LDAP user you want to give access to.
+Otherwise, every LDAP user could get authenticated, which is not the expected behaviour.
 There is no password checking against the internal records though, as the authentication will rely solely on LDAP.

 The configuration file needs extra parameters in order to set up LDAP authentication: